Pauli-Group/wallet_cli/README.md

 Execute Complex Transactions:

     npm start execute <path to wallet file> <contract address> <function signature> <path to contracts json file with abi> <...remainder of arguments are passed to complex function call>

+To View The Documentation For A Command:

+        npm start help <command name>